-We are maintaining disease free in vitro stock plants of 101-14, Chardonnay and Cabernet Sauvignon that we received as in vitro cultures from Foundation Plant Services (FPS).
-For material that was not available through FPS, we have collected shoot tips from field material grown at FPS.
-This includes genotypes 3309C, Freedom, 110R, MGT 420A, 140Ru, Salt Creek 1103P, and scion genotypes Cabernet Sauvignon, Pinot Noir, Zinfandel, and French Colombard.
+For experiments exploring bulk meristem transformation described below, we established and maintained disease free in vitro stock plants of 101-14, Chardonnay and Cabernet Sauvignon that we received as in vitro cultures from Foundation Plant Services (FPS).
+For material that was not available through FPS, we collected shoot tips from field material grown at FPS.
+This includes genotypes 1103P, 110R, 140Ru, 3309C, Freedom, GRN1, Harmony, MGT 420A, Salt Creek, and scion genotypes French Colombard, Merlot, Pinot Noir, and Zinfandel.
 Four-inch shoot tips were collected and transferred to 50 ml centrifuge tubes and surface sterilized in 0.526% sodium hypochlorite for 15 minutes followed by three rinses in sterile distilled water.
 The shoots were cut into nodal sections and any tissue damaged by sterilization was removed.
-The nodal sections were transferred onto agar-solidified Chee and Poole C2d Vitis medium containing 5mg/l chlorophenol red or agar solidified MS minimal organics medium supplemented with 1.0 mg/l BAP, 0.1 mg/l IBA, 0.1 mg/l GA3 and 5 mg/l chlorophenol red.
+The nodal sections were transferred onto agarsolidified Chee and Poole C2d Vitis medium containing 5 mg/l chlorophenol red or agar-solidified MS minimal organics medium supplemented with 1.0 mg/l BAP, 0.1 mg/l IBA, 0.1 mg/l GA3 and 5 mg/l chlorophenol red.
 Once established, aseptic shoot cultures were maintained on Chee and Poole minimal organics medium supplemented with 0.01 mg/l IBA (Figure 7).